hlrs-vis/covise/archive/README.txt

 add-docdistpdf-files.txt
 - documentation in PDF formats archived into SHARED/codoc.pdf.tar.gz

-add-devdist-files.txt
-- additional files necessary for COVISE development, residing in a subdirectory of covise archived into SHARED/codev.header.tar.gz

 add-tutorialdist-files.txt
 - .net and data files used in the COVISE tutorial